 The closest UCLA parking structure to the UCLA Extension Gayley Center building is Lot 32; which has a pay per time machine.

 You may also find metered street parking around the vicinity of the building.
-However, street parking can be quite difficult to find in the Westwood Village.
+However, street parking can be quite difficult to find in Westwood Village.